ua-2024q3-astr513/astr513/docs/data.md

 +++

-## Multiplication in the Bindary System
+### Multiplication in the Bindary System

-A binary multiplication is simply shift + add
+A binary multiplication is simply shift and add:
 ```{code}
        11001010
      x 01001001